 SIOP Conference Committee: This committee is responsible for planning and organizing the annual conference.
 The current steering committee includes the chair of the Conference Committee, the current SIOP president, the past president, the Local Arrangements chair, the chair for Workshops, the chair for Placement Center, t and the chair for the Program-SIOP.

-State Affairs Committee: This committee promotes the interests of the Society and its membership by concerning itself with matters affecting the practice of psychology as governed by state laws and licensing boards.
+Licensing, Certification & Credentialing Committee (ad hoc): This committee has replaced the State Affairs Committee.
+It promotes the interests of the Society and its membership by concerning itself with matters affecting the practice of psychology as governed by state laws and licensing boards.
 Committee members are particularly concerned with monitoring and influencing developments and changes to state licensing laws.
 In addition, the committee seeks to educate SIOP members about Psychologically Healthy Workplace award offered by APA and encourage them to nominate organizations and serve as site visitors for the award.
 The success of this committee depends on its members’ willingness to make contacts outside of SIOP in the state psychological associations and the state boards.

 TIP Committee: Committee members participate by developing and submitting material for publication.
 Regular columns may be developed if there is a widespread ongoing interest (e.g., Practice Network).
 Some committee members may undertake special projects; time demands are greatest in the weeks before material for publication.
 Some committee members may undertake special projects; time demands are greatest in the weeks before TIP publication deadlines (3/l, 6/1, 9/1, 12/1).
 All members of this committee are appointed by the editor.